Jasan33/Redtype/README.md

   <summary>click here is you Want a full documentary</summary>
   project started 10/14/2024

-  I started by making a Redtype logo, then fucussed on the front end of the website, where I made the navbar and a few other components.
+  I started first by making a Redtype logo, then fucussed on the front end of the website, where I made the navbar and a few other components.

+  10/15/2024
+  This day I started with the main game and I learned using flask to combine pythin and HTML.
 </details>